Lipedema

 Do you have sagging skin flaps, a wrinkled skin structure or dimples on your upper arms after a diet or due to natural skin ageing and are not happy with your appearance?
 A tightening of the upper arms can help to eliminate this common problem area in men and women and give your upper arms a smooth and firm shape again.
 As an experienced specialist in plastic and aesthetic surgery, Dr. Nichlos is available for a personal consultation.
 Simply send your request using our online form.

-You are currently viewing a placeholder content from Default.
+You are currently viewing a placeholder content from Google Maps.
 To access the actual content, click the button below.
 Please note that doing so will share data with third-party providers.